- Learning to Swim

 Go Swimming has everything you need to know about swimming.
 If you are a parent, a non swimmer or just want to improve your technique this is the section for you.

-In British Swimming you will find information about the world of high performance sport, including the disciplines of Swimming, Diving, Synchronised Swimming, Water Polo and Disability Swimming.
+In British Swimming you will find information about the world of high performance sport, including the disciplines of Swimming, Diving, Synchronised Swimming, Water Polo and Para-Swimming.

 The ASA is the governing body for the sport in England.
 In this section you will find all you need to know about joining a club or competing in England and becoming a swimming teacher or coach.